bongiozzo/musica_mustdie/output/band_terminalchoice.md

 # Terminal Choice

+EBM/Dark Electro

-Дискография
+## Дискография

-"in the shadow of death" 1996, Metal
+### "in the shadow of death" 1996, Metal

+The Awaking
+Aggression (German Boy)
+Serial Killer (Original Mix)
+Invitation To Death
+Bodylation
+Sehnsucht
+Kiss You (Remix)
+Flesh In Chains
+Psychopath
+Die Macht
+Black Dressed Woman
+Beg For Absolution

-"navigator" 1998, Metal
+### "navigator" 1998, Metal

+Actual Reality?
+(Intro)
+Without Warning
+Victim Of Life
+Someone
+Navigator I
+Der Tod
+House Of Evil
+No Escape
+The Sons Of Doom
+Tenderness
+Navigator II
+The Eternal Evil
+Kaltes Herz
+Navigator III
+Navigator IV (Version)

-"black past" 1999, Metal
+### "black past" 1999, Metal

+Creatures
+Kill Them All
+The Evil Command
+Life Full Of Tragedy
+Necromantic Lover
+Die Ewigkeit
+Digital Terror
+Kiss You
+(Orig.
+Demo Version)
+The End Of The
+Human Race
+When I Close My Eyes
+Klaustrophobia
+Death

-"ominous future" 2000, Metal
+### "ominous future" 2000, Metal

+The Savior
+No Chance
+Animal
+Armageddon
+In Your Soul
+Human Hunter
+Universe Of Love
+Time
+On The Battlefield
+My Way
+New World
+I Kissed Her
+Perverted Love

-"menschenbrecher" 2003, Metal
+### "menschenbrecher" 2003, Metal

+She's The Devil
+Menschenbrecher
+You Don't Deserve Me
+Injustice
+Stay With Me
+Warriors From Outa Space
+Engelstod
+Pull The Trigger
+Eiszeit
+Why Me?
+Out Of The Dark
+Be Like Me

 ## Отношения с другими группами